EarthObservationSimulator/instrupy/docs/passive_optical_scanner_model_desc.rst

    @type, string, ,Must be *Passive Optical Scanner*
-   @id, string, , Unique identifier for the instrument. name, string, ,Full name of the instrument acronym, string, ,Acronym or initialism or abbreviation. mass, float, kilograms,Total mass of this entity. volume, float, :code:`m^3`,Total volume of this entity. power, float, Watts, Nominal operating power. orientation, :ref:`orientation_json_obj`, ,Orientation of the instrument with respect to Nadir-frame. fieldOfView, :ref:`fieldOfView_json_obj`, ,Field of view specification of instrument.
-Only field of view of :code:`"sensorGeometry": "RECTANGULAR"` is accepted. numStripsInScene, int, , Number of consequetive scanned strips in a scene See :ref:`ifov_fov_scenefov_for_desc`. dataRate, float, Mega-bits per s, Rate of data recorded during nominal operations. scanTechnique, string, ,Accepted values are ":code:`PUSHBROOM`" or ":code:`WHISKBROOM`" or ":code:`MATRIX_IMAGER`". numberDetectorRowsAT, integer, ,Number of detector rows in along-track direction. numberDetectorColsCT, integer, ,Number of detector columns in cross-track direction.
+   @id, string, , Unique identifier for the instrument. name, string, ,Full name of the instrument mass, float, kilograms,Total mass of this entity. volume, float, :code:`m^3`,Total volume of this entity. power, float, Watts, Nominal operating power. orientation, :ref:`orientation_json_obj`, ,Orientation of the instrument. fieldOfViewGeometry, :ref:`fieldOfViewGeometry_json_obj`, , Field of view spherical geometry specification of the instrument. sceneFieldOfViewGeometry, :ref:`sceneFieldOfViewGeometry_json_obj`, , The SceneFOV spherical geometry specification of the instrument. maneuver, :ref:`maneuver_json_object`, , Maneuver specifications (see :ref:`maneuv_desc`). pointingOption, :ref:`pointing_opt_json_obj`, , List of orientations to which the instrument axis can be maneuvered. dataRate, float, Mega-bits per s, Rate of data recorded during nominal operations. scanTechnique, string, ,Scanning technique.
+Accepted values are ":code:`PUSHBROOM`" or ":code:`WHISKBROOM`" or ":code:`MATRIX_IMAGER`". numberDetectorRows, integer, ,Number of detector rows (along the Y-axis of the SENOR_BODY_FIXED frame).
+If the SENSOR_BODY_FIXED frame is aligned to the NADIR_POINTING frame, this direction corresponds to the along-track direction. numberDetectorCols, integer, ,Number of detector columns (along the X-axis of the SENOR_BODY_FIXED frame).
+If the SENSOR_BODY_FIXED frame is aligned to the NADIR_POINTING frame, this direction corresponds to the cross-track direction.
    Fnum, float, ,F-number/ F# of lens. focalLength, float, meters, Focal length of lens. operatingWavelength, float, meters, Center operating wavelength.